davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 As already mentioned, aToken interest rates are constantly changing based on supply and demand within the protocol.
-If supply goes up, interest goes down.
+If supply goes up, the interest rate goes down.
-If demand goes up, interest goes up.
+If demand goes up, the rate goes up.

 And each time the interest rate changes, the interest accrued since the last update is added to the liquidity index (as shown above).